OpenNMT/OpenNMT-tf/README.md

 * **on-the-fly tokenization**<br/>apply advanced tokenization dynamically during the training and detokenize the predictions during inference or evaluation.
 * **automatic evaluation**<br/>support for saving evaluation predictions and running external evaluators (e.g. BLEU).

 and all of the above can be used simultaneously to train novel and complex architectures.
-See the [predefined models](config/models) to discover how they are defined.
+See the [predefined models](config/models) to discover how they are defined and the [API documentation](http://opennmt.net/OpenNMT-tf/package/opennmt.html) to customize them.

 OpenNMT-tf is also compatible with some of the best TensorFlow features: